This first appeared in The Havok Journal on September 30, 2020.

 The above is an exact quote from the article.
 A cop, who is a law enforcer, would enforce whatever the governor orders.
 A cop, who is a constitutional protector, would not enforce such an order.
 The order violates their moral compass, their belief in The Constitution, and the constitutionally protected freedom of movement.

 Are all police officers the same?
 No. Every encounter a person has with a police officer will be different.
 Each officer is either a law enforcer (Sheepdog) or a constitutional protector (Hybrid Wolf).
 Each officer handles situations differently.
 The law enforcer has their place in society and so does the constitutional protector.
-Both play a role in the serving and protecting of the public they serve.
+Both play a role in serving and protecting the public they serve.

 Ayman is an Army Veteran who was deployed during Operation Iraqi Freedom in 2005 and became a police officer in 2007 after 8 years of military service.
 He has worked in the patrol division, in a plainclothes anti-crime unit, as a Metro-SWAT operator, and as a detective in a major crimes unit, as a narcotics task force detective with the DEA, and as an operator with the DEA Special Response Team (SRT).
 He also helped organize SRT operations in Southern New England.